colbert2677/DevForum/README.md

 ___

+## Wiki

+The repository wiki is still in progress, but hopefully it can be set up for expanding on content.
+With respect to the fact that this repository is meant to be an archive and drafting place, the wiki can provide extra content and resources to work with.
+I haven't worked with GitHub Wikis before but perhaps if contributions are public, you can add reference content or simplified versions of threads.

+___

 ## Repository Contents
 I've hopefully organised the contents of this repository in such a way that navigation should be trivial and easy.
 Accessibility is a treat especially when it comes to archives.
 Below are the directories found in this repository and what they mean to me.